 computing power that can crack WPA-2, and simple SSIDs

 [more on obscure SSIDs]

-off UPnP on your router when it's not needed:
+PIN on your router when you're not using them for setup:

-(You only need it on temporarily when you're adding new UPnP
+You only need them temporarily when you're adding devices to your

 your router's default administrative username and